1986 Houston Astros season: Nolan Ryan's 250th win

-September—October
+September

-At Wrigley Field on September 3, Mike Scott (15–9) whiffed four Chicago Cubs batters during the fifth inning an 8–2 win, among 12 strikeouts total.
+At Wrigley Field on September 3, Mike Scott (15–9) whiffed four Cubs batters during the fifth inning an 8–2 win, among 12 strikeouts total.
 The four batters struck out in the same inning tied the major league record.
 He became the first Houston Astro to strike out more three batters in one inning, just the 12th National League pitcher and 18th major leaguer overall.
+(Note: On June 11, 2003, Octavio Dotel became the next Astros hurler to strike out four batters in one inning.)

+José Cruz blasted his sixth career walk-off home run on September 6, during the bottom of the ninth to stun Todd Worrell and the St. Louis Cardinals.
+It was also the third such type of longball against his former club.
+(Note: José Cruz: 6 home runs in 1972–1988—walk-off) Cruz also doubled.
+Glenn Davis slugged his 28th home run and collected three hits while Charlie Kerfeld (9–2) obtained the victory with a scoreless ninth.

 Billy Hatcher's two-run single on September 12 proved to be the game-winning hit in an Astros uprising over Padres, 5–3, capping a three-run ninth.
 Terry Puhl coaxed a bases-loaded walk from Goose Gossage that effected the tying run.
 Finally, Dave Smith converted his 30th save, the first Houston pitcher to attain this milestone.
 Seventeen years earlier in 1969, Fred Gladding amassed 29.

-From September 23–25, the Astros' starting rotation put on display one of the great three-day pitching masterpieces in major league history.
+From September 23 to 25, the Astros' starting rotation put on display one of the great three-day pitching masterpieces in major league history.
 On September 23, Jim Deshaies set a major league record by commencing the game with 8 consecutive strikeouts of the Dodgers, which led a 4–0 shutout.
 The following day, Nolan Ryan silenced the bats of the San Francisco Giants via six innings of no-hit ball until a Mike Aldrete single halted the bid.
 Charlie Kerfeld took over for the ninth, and surrendered just one hit to polish off a second consecutive two-hit shutout to succeed Deshaies.
 Ryan hurled eight shutout innings with 12 strikeouts to lead the Astros' 6–0 win and clinch a tie of the NL West division crown.
 Meanwhile, Glenn Davis launched his 30th home run of the campaign, becoming just the second Astro to realize the milestone, and first since Jimmy Wynn in 1969.